abderahmentrabelsi/nlsql/README.md

 2) Schema slicing (performance)
    - Only a subset of tables likely relevant to the NL query are included (keyword scoring + relationship expansion).
-   - Max tables is configurable via SCHEMA_SLICE_MAX_TABLES (default 12).
+   - Max tables is configurable via SCHEMA_SLICE_MAX_TABLES (default 8).

 3) DB fallback (only when JSON is missing objects)
    - If generated SQL is invalid due to missing tables/columns not present in JSON, the service retries with live DB schema reflection automatically.
    - Controlled via SCHEMA_DB_FALLBACK (default true) and DB_* envs.

 4) Deterministic generation
-   - llama.cpp with Qwen 2.5 7B Instruct GGUF, temperature 0, bounded max tokens.
+   - llama.cpp with SQLCoder 7B v2 GGUF, temperature 0, bounded max tokens.
    - Prompt crafted to emit a single MySQL SELECT statement ending with a semicolon.

 5) Validation and suggestions